All Spokane County Libraries are currently opened to the public.

 Book drops are open.

-In-library programs remain suspended at this time.
+In-library programs, with limited exceptions, remain suspended at this time.

 The Lab at North Spokane Library and The Studio at Spokane Valley Library are closed at this time.

 DVDs and music CDs are not available through the interlibrary loan program.

 Many of our Library of Things items are unavailable at this time.